davs3275/sbs/med/collier.md

 that an universal sense runs through the whole mass of matter.
-You should likewise reflect how nature acts by a joint effort, and how everything contributes to the being of everything: and lastly, what con- nection and subordination there is between causes and effects.
+You should likewise reflect how nature acts by a joint effort, and how everything contributes to the being of everything: and lastly, what connection and subordination there is between causes and effects.

 ---